alexandros301/Creating_curves/README.md

 Creating_curves
 ===============

-Creating and storing curves in tables
+Creating and storing exponential and logarithmic curves in tables

+Made by Alexandros Drymonitis